-So, you have used your mattress for years, and now it’s uncomfortable and you are shopping for a new mattress to replace the saggy old thing you are spending a night of tossing and turning on.
+So, you have used your mattress for years, and now it’s uncomfortable, and you are shopping for a new mattress to replace the saggy old thing you are spending a night of tossing and turning on.
 Have you ever thought about where this mattress will go?
 Well, there is mattress recycling and can help you reduce your carbon footprints as well as reduce the damage caused by the destruction of these mattresses using different methods.

 Thousands of mattresses are disposed of each year and without a proper management of these mattresses, we would be speaking of mattress hills.
-This is not to say that the recycling is as efficient as we would want it to be, it just means that the recycling companies are making great steps in reducing the mattress ‘garbage’ to ensure that the environment is protected from all the old mattress burning.
+This is not to say that the recycling is as efficient as we would want it to be, it just means that the recycling companies are making great steps in reducing the mattress ‘‘garbage’’ to ensure that the environment is protected from all the old mattress burning.

 There are a number of great mattress recycling companies that break down the mattresses into different components and use up to 90% of the old mattress to create new mattresses or completely different products.
 As you think about disposing of your mattress, think about where it will go and whether it will help someone.
-Keep in mind that as you switch to a new mattress, there are people who sleep on the hard floor and would greatly appreciate the ‘worst’ of your mattress.
+Keep in mind that as you switch to a new mattress, there are people who sleep on the hard floor and would greatly appreciate the ‘‘worst’’ of your mattress.

-So you are looking for a new mattress to replace the uncomfortable old saggy mattress you have been sleeping on for the past decade.
-There are important things that you need to keep in mind when you are buying a mattress from a particular brand.
+So, you are looking for a new mattress to replace the uncomfortable old saggy mattress you have been sleeping on for the past decade.
+There are important things that you need to keep in mind when buying a mattress from a particular brand.
 One of these things is the return policy.
 Though most people will want to buy a mattress that they will love and sleep on for the next few years, things do not always go as we plan.

 All companies have their own return policy, and you will need to read the fine print before you purchase the mattress.
 While some mattress companies and resellers will genuinely offer a good return policy where you do not have to pay anything, some will charge you a fee for the shipping.
 Check whether you are responsible for the packaging and what other conditions the company has.
 Some companies will make it difficult for you to return the mattress to avoid any extra costs on their end.

 When you are buying a new mattress, make sure you choose a company that allows you to return the mattress without charging you anything and with money back guarantee.
-Most reputable companies will donate the mattress you return or recycle it and sell it.
+Most reputable companies will donate the mattress you return or they may recycle and sell it.
 Just make sure you clearly understand the return policy before committing to any brand.